mddazure/entra-gsa-lab/README.md

 Client device(s) must run 64-bit versions of Windows 11 or Windows 10.
 The client must be either Microsoft Entra joined or Microsoft Entra hybrid joined to the same tenant that GSA is configured on.
 As this will usually not be the corporate tenant that your laptop is joined to, the most pragmatic way forward is to [run Windows 11 on a nested virtual machine](https://techcommunity.microsoft.com/t5/itops-talk-blog/how-to-run-a-windows-11-vm-on-hyper-v/ba-p/3713948).

 An Azure subscription is required to deploy the backend application.
-This subscription does not have under the same tenant that GSA is configured on.
+This subscription does not have to be under the same tenant that GSA is configured on.

 # Backend application
 The lab backend deployed to Azure comprises following components: